JavierJimenez86/chessexercise/README.md

 **4. Knight**

-Knight moves in a L way, that means two position in the row direction and the other in the column direction and viceversa, two in the column direction and the other in the row direction.
+Knight moves in an L way, that means two positions in the row direction and the other in the column direction and vice versa, two in the column direction and the other in the row direction.
 If the parametters passed are:  “knight E6”
 The output would be: C7, G7, D8, F8, G5, C5, F4, D4

   Test: